 - Lightly grease a 29cm x 21cm ceramic dish (or as close to this as you can get).

-- Cook 200g Dried Macaroni according to instructions on the packet (usually about 10 minutes from boiling).
+- Cook Dried Macaroni according to instructions on the packet (usually about 10 minutes from boiling).

-- Finely grate 90g Mature Cheddar Cheese.
+- Finely grate Mature Cheddar Cheese.
 Split it into a 70g portion and a 20g portion (multiply if you have increased the servings for this recipe).

-- Melt 25g Butter in a large pan on a low heat.
+- Melt Butter in a large pan on a low heat.

-- Slowly add about 1/4 of the 500ml of Semi-Skimmed Milk to the roux and whisk the roux and Milk.
+- Slowly add about ¼ of the Semi-Skimmed Milk to the roux and whisk the roux and Milk.
 Try to whisk away as many lumps as possible before adding more milk.
 Once all the Milk has been added, keep whisking for about 5 minutes to reduce any lumps and to allow the white sauce to thicken.

-- Add 350g Pumpkin Puree to the white sauce and whisk to blend it into the sauce.
+- Add Pumpkin Puree to the white sauce and whisk to blend it into the sauce.

 - Add the 70g of the 90g portion of grated Cheddar Cheese and stir until it has melted into the sauce.

-- Add 4 Cloves of Crushed Garlic, 2 tsp Sage, 1 tsp Dijon Mustard and Sea Salt and Black Pepper to taste.
+- Add Cloves of Crushed Garlic, Sage, Dijon Mustard and Sea Salt and Black Pepper to taste.